-s p ir s ndicative only at this stage.
+Concern that while developers will presumably be expected to pay the contribution regardless, they may still face unreasonable restrictions on their planning applications, and the possible refusal or deferral of otherwise acceptable land-use proposals.
+House type, size and price are not generally matters which are competent to be regulated by planning conditions. indicative only at this stage.
 As the project progresses, cost information can be shared with developer/landowners and contributions adjusted if necessary.
-Concern that while developers will presumably be expected to pay the contribution regardless, they may still face unreasonable restrictions on their planning applications, and the possible refusal or deferral of otherwise acceptable land-use proposals.
-House type, size and price are not generally matters which are competent to be regulated by planning conditions. ri c c ri F c a p The need for any restrictions will be considered on a case by case basis.
+The need for any restrictions will be considered on a case by case basis.
 The council will have regard to FWLLP Policy IMP3 when considering planning applications.
-This policy was modified in June 2008 to delete reference to house the strictions will be supplied to the considering planning applications.
-This policy was modified in June 2008 to delete reference to house the strictions will be supplied to the strictions will be supplied to the supplied to the strictions will be supplied to the supplied to t No change to policy.
-WLC should understand that there are limits on the ability of developments to support contributions to infrastructure and amenities. is la u tl is Noted.
-However, this is more a reflection of and values than any unreasonableness in the policy.
-The policy is consistent with the erms of policy HOU5 of the ELSP.
+This policy was modified in June 2008 to delete reference to house type.
+No change to policy.
+WLC should understand that there are limits on the ability of developments to support contributions to infrastructure and amenities.
+Noted.
+However, this is more a reflection of land values than any unreasonableness in the policy.
+The policy is consistent with the terms of policy HOU5 of the ELSP.
 No change to policy.
 Persimmon Homes WLC has rushed into preparing the guidance.
 Guidance needed to be in place to achieve No change to policy.

-developer contributions.
-WLC is ignoring the already significant constraints on the deliverability of some existing schemes in terms of ground conditions and other infrastructure requirements. • Developers have been made aware for some time of the requirement to fund schools.
+developer contributions. • WLC is ignoring the already significant constraints on the deliverability of some existing schemes in terms of ground conditions and other infrastructure requirements. • Developers have been made aware for some time of the requirement to fund schools.
 Policy HOU5 of the E&LSP refers. • No change to policy.
 Not convinced by school roll projections. • The council's view is that it's methodology for producing projections is robust.
 There is, however, a need to update projections from time to time. • Projections to be revisited as part of policy review.
 Disappointed that the council has based contributions on a notional cost. • Costs are indicative only at this stage.
 As the project progresses cost information can be shared with developer/landowners and contributions adjusted if necessary. • No change to policy.
-Stirling Development s 15/06/05 Policy supported in principle. • Noted. • No change to policy.
-J Use of Section 75 agreements and the guidelines of the mechanism proposed to calculate the apportionment of cost amongst developments are endorsed. • Noted. • No change to policy.
+Stirling Development 15/06/05 Policy supported in principle. • Noted. • No change to policy.
+S Use of Section 75 agreements and the guidelines of the mechanism proposed to calculate the apportionment of cost amongst developments are endorsed. • Noted. • No change to policy.

-Acknowledgement that residential development can take place providing funding is committed is welcomed as are the opportunity to build the school in 2 phases.
+• Acknowledgement that residential development can take place providing funding is committed is welcomed as are the opportunity to build the school in 2 phases.
 Noted.
 No change to policy.
-Numbers used in the calculations will require further analysis.
-Noted.
+Numbers used in the calculations will require further analysis. • Noted.
 No change to policy.
 Total estimated cost to deliver the school may need revision.
 This is acknowledged in para 7.8 of the policy.
 No change to policy.
 Walker Group 27/05/05 Questions the need for a denominational school to be provided at this stage if extension of St Kents will provide capacity until 2008/9 and the FWLLP05 sites are still to be approved.
 Completion of St Kent's will not provide sufficient capacity to support the development plan strategy.
 No change to policy.
 Is granting of planning permission envisaged for sites that are in the FWLLP05 in advance of the LP procedure?
 The public inquiry into objections has now concluded and the council has responded to the inquiry reporters recommendations.
 The FWLLP (as modified in July 2008) will be a material consideration in the determination of planning applications.
 No change to policy.